Enrollment Deposit

 Admissions

 The admission process at Johns Hopkins University has a 7% acceptance rate.
+The cost to apply is $70.
 Johns Hopkins University has test optional requirements that focus on each student's unique potential.
 The average SAT score is 1550 and the average ACT score is 35.

 Acceptance Rate